sourcegraph/handbook/content/departments/engineering/teams/code-intelligence/index.md

 ## Overview

-The video below is a brief introduction to Code Intelligence at Sourcegraph explaining concepts such as the difference between search-based and precise code navigation.
+The video below is a brief introduction to Code Intelligence at Sourcegraph explaining concepts such as the difference between search-based and precise code intelligence.

 <div style="position: relative; padding-bottom: 56.25%; height: 0;"><iframe src="https://www.loom.com/embed/fcaddfd333da487cb526a4fc99ead803" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

 ## Tech stack

-Precise code navigation specific services are written in Go and code navigation features are added to the existing frontend service where possible.
-Sourcegraph extensions that provide code navigation are written in TypeScript.
+Precise code intelligence specific services are written in Go and code intelligence features are added to the existing frontend service where possible.
+Sourcegraph extensions that provide code intelligence are written in TypeScript.
 We use Postgres databases to store data specific to a particular LSIF index and all other metadata.

 ## How we do technical hiring